cryptomegabyte/ali-kayani-opensource/README.md

 # ali-kayani-opensource

-Hi tech community, for a long time i have been wanting to create something like this where i can share my thoughts through knowledge articles, build actual sofwatre projects using TDD and to build devops projects.
+Hi tech community, for a long time i have been wanting to create something like this where i can share my thoughts through knowledge articles, build actual sofware projects using TDD and to build devops projects.

 The aim of this repo is: